Setting time for appeal hearing and deadlines for filing documents

 (B) unless the individual lines of the transcript are numbered, the questions must be numbered consecutively, and each question to be preceded by the letter “Q” and each answer by the letter “A”,

-(C) a copy of the transcript of submissions made,
+(C) a copy of any written submissions and the transcript of submissions made,

 (iv) a copy of each documentary exhibit or electronic information admitted into evidence, indexed and numbered as at the trial, including any statement of facts, affidavits and written admissions,